opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_multiple_files.rst

 Sourcing multiple files stored on an FTP server
 -----------------------------------------------

-This method consists in connecting the platform to the directory of an FTP server (e.g. ftp://example.org/my_dir/) to retrieve all the files contained in this directory.
+This method consists in connecting the platform to the directory of an FTP server to retrieve all the files contained in this directory.

 .. admonition:: Caution
    :class: caution